nimbletools/misstortion1/Readme.md

 * **Symmetry**: Make your waveform asymmetrical for more finetuned distortion.

 It's free!
 It runs on Windows and Mac DAW's, both 32 bit and 64 bit, so there's no need to bridge them by hand.

+Join the [Nimble Tools Discord](https://discord.gg/HQMuMC4) for support and discussion.

 # Linux (LV2)